[Cardiff University main building]

 Welsh universities are part of a world-leading UK science base and have particular strengths in engineering, computer science, plant and animal science, and social sciences.

-Over the past 10 years, the quality and international standing of Welsh research has increased faster than the rest of the UK.
-In fact, the results of the UK’s Research Excellence Framework (REF) cemented Welsh universities’ position as a leading academic destination for world-class research.
+The results of the UK’s Research Excellence Framework (REF) cemented Welsh universities’ position as a leading academic destination for world-class research.
 The REF showed that more than three quarters of the research submitted was judged to be ‘world-leading’ or ‘internationally excellent’.
 In addition, Welsh universities were found to have the highest percentage of ‘world-leading’ research in terms of its impact of any part of the UK.

 Welsh universities have long established relationships with some of the leading companies in the world from NASA and Hewlett-Packard, through to Rolls Royce and British Aerospace.
 Their performance is reflected by the increase in total research funding capture and the number of Welsh academics elected to prestigious UK Learned Societies such as the Royal Society, Royal Academy of Engineering, Academy of Medical Sciences, British Academy and the Academy of Social Sciences.

 There are currently 9 universities in Wales (8 plus the Open University).
 Learn more about them on our study pages.
 Each University has collaborations and or formal partnerships with Universities across America, which have delivered joint research programmes and publications.
 They all have dedicated USA pages (linked below) with information about collaborations and testimonials.

 - Cardiff University

 - Bangor University

 - University of Wales, Trinity Saint David (Swansea, Carmarthen and Lampeter)

 - Aberystwyth University

 Wales also participates in several US/UK scholarship schemes, details of which can be found below: